jayexxd/Align-Points/README.md

 # Align Points
 The program takes 2 sets of 2 points as input and finds a matrix that maps the first set onto the second.
+All done in native C (the main motivation for doing it)

-#Use
+#Stuff
 Header.h and Header.cpp contain the actual useful code.
 Source.cpp is a demo.
 Just compile and follow the instructions on screen.
 Basically it lets you enter a pair of points, generates a random matrix and transforms those 2 points, then uses the stuff in Header.cpp to guess the matrix.